 Floor mounted door stops are installed on the floor instead of the door.
 They are most frequently used when the stop is needed to protect items in the door’s path, rather than the wall itself.
 These door stops come in a few different shapes to fit different uses.
 For example, low-profile floor mounted door stops are used in high traffic areas to reduce tripping hazards.
 Some floor-mounted door stops also include a magnet to hold the door open.

 Wall bumper door stops are common in commercial applications.
 They are installed on the wall at the same height as the door knob and use a rubber bumper to cushion the door knob’s impact.

 Hook door stops, also know as hinge door stops, combine the floor mounted door stop with a hook and eyelet.
 The hook is attached to the door stop and the eyelet to the door, making this door stop dual-purpose.
 It will prevent the door from opening too far, but can also be used to keep the door open.

-Flip down door stops actually hold a door open, rather than preventing it from opening too far.
-Use a flip down door stop on an outside door that you open frequently and would like to be able to prop open.
-They are convenient to use because they are attached to the door, eliminating the tripping hazard of installing something on the floor.
+Kickdown door stops, also called flip down door stops, are attached to the bottom of the door and function like a kickstand on a bicycle.
+These actually hold a door open, rather than preventing it from opening too far or hitting a wall.
+Kickdown or flip down door stops are commonly used on outside doors that are opened frequently and need something to help prop them open.
+They are particularly convenient to use because they are attached to the door, eliminating the tripping hazard of installing something on the floor.

-Door stops should be unobtrusive pieces of hardware that should blend with the door hardware.
+Door stops should be unobtrusive pieces of hardware that blend with preexisting door hardware.
 Select a finish to match your existing door knobs and hinges.

 Most door stops are simply screwed to the door, wall or floor that they attach to.
-This may require a drill to create a screw hole and they should be securely attached.
+They should be firmly attached, so you may need to drill a guide hole for a screw.